-To call Lionel Richie an underrated artist twenty years ago would have brought vilification, but time has a way of bringing perspective, and time has generally been a friend to the solo work that Lionel Richie has released over the past quarter century.
+To call Lionel Richie an underrated artist twenty years ago would have brought vilification, but time has a way of bringing perspective, and time has generally been a friend to the work that Lionel Richie has released over his half century in the music business.
 A founding member of the Commodores, he was the heart of that group's most memorable music, and steered the group from its funky roots to an uber-popular pop/soul sound, resulting in hit after hit from 1976-81.
+Songs like "Easy," "Three Times A Lady," "Sail On," and a dozen other songs made the Commodores an A-List act, and Richie served as songwriter and singer of a majority of the band's smashes.

 After his 1981 smash duet with Diana Ross, the treacley "Endless Love," Richie grew bigger than the Commodores, and an exit for a solo career was inevitable.
 His 1982 self-titled Motown solo debut, produced by longtime Commodores producer James Anthony Carmichael, was everything his newly found adult contemporary fans had hoped for.
 Beginning with the pop ballad "Truly," it was a shimmering pop/soul disc beginning to end.
 And while some longtime Commodores fans simmered at the lack of funk on the disc, Richie showed himself to be a masterful writer of irresistible melodies and firmly established himself as one of the top pop singers in the world.
 At its best (such as on the oft-forgotten gem "You Are" and the mini-song "Just Put Some Love In Your Heart"), the disc included some of the most melodic tunes of its time.